rcpsolutions-net/markdown-docs/powerbi-sql-rcp.md

-# Partner's Personnel: Project NS-SQL -> PowerBi -> RCP v4
+# Partner's Personnel: Project MS-SQL -> PowerBi -> RCP v4

 ## Overview
 Partners Personnel: This document is a rough draft demonstrating the steps and softeware necessary to connect Partners' MS-SQL Logship to MS PowerBi using Azure and Microsoft Graph API.
-This solution enables automated data refresh and report generation based on client needs.
+This solution enables automated data refresh and report generation based on client needs

 ## Architecture Overview